Netflix/spectator-py/README.md

         self.assertEqual("c:test:1", c._writer.last_line())
 ```

-If you need to keep track of the metric classes, you can do that as follows:
+If you need to keep track of the metric classes, then use the following mapping:

 ```python
 from spectator.counter import Counter, MonotonicCounter